arthurBricq/minimal_blockchain/README.md

 - **Transactions** are just plain text: they are not signed, nor do they keep track of whom sent them.
 They can be written exactly once on the blockchain.

+- Workers work on a **proof-of-work** by trying to create a **block** containing (1) a single transaction, (2) a nonce and (3) a hash to a previous block which starts with an abritrary pattern of '0's.

-- Workers communicate between themselves on a P2P network (`libp2p.rs`) when they finish to mine.
+- Workers communicate between themselves on a **P2P network** (`libp2p.rs`) to communicate to their peers when they finish to mine.
 This allows other workers to abort mining if they found the block to be valid.

-- Workers are able to track blockchain divergence across time, by basically keep track of several chains.
-AS soon as one becomes longer than the others, this chain becomes the new 'main' chain.
+- Workers are able to track and solve **blockchain divergence** across time, by basically recording several chains: as soon as one becomes longer than the main chain, it becomes the new 'main' chain.
+Forks are dropped when they become too far from the head of the chain.

 - There is a centralized web server (`server.rs`) which acts as the **mempool** of the network.
-Each node request the server a new transaction through a `GET` request.
+Each worker request the server a new transaction through a `GET` request.
+If the worker already mined this transaction, then he asks for another one (until that the transaction is flagged as 'safe' by the server and removed from the mempool)

 - Transaction are deleted server from the mempool when the message is written deep enough in the blockchain representation of the server.